-If EHT-MCS 14 is applied, the RU allocation indices (b + DCM) for the 80 MHz, 160 MHz, and 320 MHz PPDUs are equal to 3, 3, and 4, respectively.
+If EHT-MCS 14 is applied, the RU allocation indices (b + DCM) for the 80 MHz, 160 MHz, and 320 MHz PPDUs shall be equal to 3, 3, and 4, respectively.

-The PPETmax and PPET8 subfields for RU allocation index k are present in the PPE Thresholds Info field only if bit k of the RU Index Bitmask subfield (bit 4 + k of the EHT PPE Thresholds field) is 1.
-When there exists one or more 0s before the first 1 in the bitmask sequence in the RU Index Bitmask subfield, the PPETmax and PPET8 subfields for each RU allocation index corresponding to these 0s are not present, and the nominal packet padding value is 0 µs for these RU(s) or MRU(s).
-For example, if the bitmask sequence of RU Index Bitmask subfield is [0 0 1 1 1], the nominal packet padding value is 0 µs for the 242-tone RU and 484-tone RU.
+The PPETmax and PPET8 subfields for RU allocation index k shall be present in the PPE Thresholds Info field only if bit k of the RU Index Bitmask subfield (bit 4 + k of the EHT PPE Thresholds field) is 1.
+When there exists one or more 0s before the first 1 in the bitmask sequence in the RU Index Bitmask subfield, the PPETmax and PPET8 subfields for each RU allocation index corresponding to these 0s shall not be present, and the nominal packet padding value shall be 0 µs for these RU(s) or MRU(s).
+For example, if the bitmask sequence of RU Index Bitmask subfield is [0 0 1 1 1], the nominal packet padding value shall be 0 µs for the 242-tone RU and 484-tone RU.

-When there exists one or more 0s after the first 1 in the bitmask sequence in the RU Index Bitmask subfield, the PPETmax and PPET8 subfields for each RU allocation index corresponding to these 0s are not present, but the PPETmax and PPET8 values are present, and the values shall be the same as the PPETmax and PPET8 values for the closest smaller RU allocation index with the bitmask value equal to 1 in the RU Index Bitmask subfield.
-For example, if the bitmask sequence of RU Index Bitmask subfield is [1 0 0 1 1], the PPETmax and PPET8 values for 484-tone RU, 484+242-tone MRU, and 996-tone RU are the same as for the 242-tone RU.
+When there exists one or more 0s after the first 1 in the bitmask sequence in the RU Index Bitmask subfield, the PPETmax and PPET8 subfields for each RU allocation index corresponding to these 0s shall not be present, but the PPETmax and PPET8 values shall be present, and the values shall be the same as the PPETmax and PPET8 values for the closest smaller RU allocation index with the bitmask value equal to 1 in the RU Index Bitmask subfield.
+For example, if the bitmask sequence of RU Index Bitmask subfield is [1 0 0 1 1], the PPETmax and PPET8 values for 484-tone RU, 484+242-tone MRU, and 996-tone RU shall be the same as for the 242-tone RU.

-The PPETmax and PPET8 subfields for an NSS value n are present only if n is less than or equal to (NSS_PE + 1), where NSS_PE is the value in the NSS_PE subfield in the EHT PPE Thresholds field of the EHT Capabilities element.
-When the number of spatial streams of the EHT PPDU transmission is greater than (NSS_PE + 1) and less than or equal to 8, the nominal packet padding value is 16 µs for all supported RU or MRU sizes and constellations.
+The PPETmax and PPET8 subfields for an NSS value n shall be present only if n is less than or equal to (NSS_PE + 1), where NSS_PE is the value in the NSS_PE subfield in the EHT PPE Thresholds field of the EHT Capabilities element.
+When the number of spatial streams of the EHT PPDU transmission is greater than (NSS_PE + 1) and less than or equal to 8, the nominal packet padding value shall be 16 µs for all supported RU or MRU sizes and constellations.

-An EHT STA that sets the PPE Thresholds Present subfield to 1 in the EHT Capabilities element has a nominal packet padding of 0 µs for a small size RU or MRU, if 4096-QAM is not used for the RU or MRU; or if the RU size is 106 or the MRU size is 106+26 and EHT-MCS 15 is not applied to (#10402)them.
-An EHT STA that sets the PPE Thresholds Present subfield to 1 in the EHT Capabilities element has a nominal packet padding value the same as the value for the 242-tone RU, if 4096-QAM is used for the RU or MRU; or if the RU size is 106 or the MRU size is 106+26 and EHT-MCS 15 is applied to (#10402)them.
+An EHT STA that sets the PPE Thresholds Present subfield to 1 in the EHT Capabilities element shall have a nominal packet padding of 0 µs for a small size RU or MRU, if 4096-QAM is not used for the RU or MRU; or if the RU size is 106 or the MRU size is 106+26 and EHT-MCS 15 is not applied to (#10402)them.
+An EHT STA that sets the PPE Thresholds Present subfield to 1 in the EHT Capabilities element shall have a nominal packet padding value the same as the value for the 242-tone RU, if 4096-QAM is used for the RU or MRU; or if the RU size is 106 or the MRU size is 106+26 and EHT-MCS 15 is applied to (#10402)them.

 35.13.5 STA behavior related to nominal packet padding

-A STA transmitting an EHT MU PPDU provides the nominal packet padding in the TXVECTOR parameter NOMINAL_PACKET_PADDING for the minimal PE calculation (see 36.3.14 (Packet extension)).
+A STA transmitting an EHT MU PPDU shall provide the nominal packet padding in the TXVECTOR parameter NOMINAL_PACKET_PADDING for the minimal PE calculation (see 36.3.14 (Packet extension)).